MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-by-using-remote-desktop-services.md

 - An Office 365 (or Microsoft 365) plan that includes Microsoft 365 Apps for enterprise.
 Also, make sure that you [assign each user a license](https://support.office.com/article/997596b5-4173-4627-b915-36abac6786dc) for Microsoft 365 Apps for enterprise.

     > [!NOTE]
-    > You also can use RDS to deploy Project Online Desktop Client or Visio Online Plan 2, if you have a subscription plan that includes those products.
+    > You also can use RDS to deploy the subscription versions of the Project and Visio desktop apps, if you have a subscription plan that includes those products.

 - The Office Deployment Tool, which is available on the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkID=626065).
 You can download the Microsoft 365 Apps for enterprise software to your local network by using the [Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md).